Skip to main content

 Min collateral floor

-This floor exists to keep dust positions from clogging the keeper’s liquidation queue.
+This floor keeps tiny, hard-to-manage positions off the venue.
 If you want to go below $10 of collateral, close the position instead.